yotann/bcdb/docs/sllim/README.md

 The `sllim-cc` and `sllim-c++` wrapper scripts can be used as drop-in replacements for `clang` and `clang++`.
 They work by invoking the original `clang`/`clang++`, adding options to generate LLVM bitcode and use `sllim-ld` and making some other tweaks.
+See the [sllim-cc source](experiments/sllim/bin/sllim-cc) and [sllim-ld source](experiments/sllim/bin/sllim-ld) for details.

 The `sllim-ld` wrapper script can be used as a drop-in replacement for `ld`.
 It works by running the original `ld` normally to produce a program or shared